gitagitty/cisDRL-RobotNav/README.md

 gui = LaunchConfiguration('gui', default='False').perform(context)
 ```

-## Our work is now release on arxiv
+## Our work is now released on arxiv
-to cite our paper
+To cite our paper
 ```
 @misc{xiong2025nonholonomicnarrowdeadendescape,
       title={Nonholonomic Narrow Dead-End Escape with Deep Reinforcement Learning},